ministryofjustice/modernisation-platform-terraform-aws-chatbot/README.md

 [![Standards Icon]][Standards Link] [![Format Code Icon]][Format Code Link] [![Scorecards Icon]][Scorecards Link] [![SCA Icon]][SCA Link] [![Terraform SCA Icon]][Terraform SCA Link]

+A Terraform module to create an AWS ChatBot Slack configuration.
+This module allows you to set up AWS ChatBot in your Slack channels and subscribe them to one or a list of SNS topics as required.

+**Please note** that you need to manually setup the Slack client for each AWS account following these steps: https://docs.aws.amazon.com/chatbot/latest/adminguide/slack-setup.html

+Once this has been actioned once per account you can subsequently create as many Slack channel configurations as required.

 ## Usage

 ```hcl